WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - instantiates a `QApplication`, which will hold the "run loop"
 - instantiates a [BasicWindow](#BasicWindow), which is the GUI you see on-screen (see below)
-- instantiates a wasatch.applog, which handles all application logging
+- instantiates a `wasatch.applog`, which handles all application logging
 - displays a pretty `QSplashScreen` for you to look at while everything else loads
 - instantiates a [Controller](#Controller), passing in all the above
 - calls `QApplication.exec()`, which basically means "display the form and keep ticking all threads until the form is closed"

-Note that no particular method is called on the Controller.
+Note that no particular method is called on the `Controller`.
 It doesn't have to, because the `Controller` constructor kicks off various threads (`QTimers`) which go and look for spectrometers to graph, poll data from previously-connected spectrometers, and otherwise wait for you to click things on the GUI.